And Then Cat Had a Boat

 “Alright, Dog.
 I’ll go with you to … the water … but you’ll need to bring me this fish as I sit upon a chair, a chair you shall provide me.”

 From her crouch, Cat leapt off the stoop, landing next to Dog.
 Cat arched her back into a U shape as Dog panted like an idiot in her face.
 The smell was of warmed garbage and feet.

 “WATER!” barked Dog over and over again as he began to run in circles.
 Cat immediately regretted her decision.

 Cat surveyed the lay of the beach upon arrival.
 Two birds, the hints of a mouse nearby, and comfort in knowing she now had an enormous litter box, should the need arise.

-“Isn’t it awesome?!?!?!!?!??” said Dog.
+“Isn’t it awesome?!?!?!!?!??”
 He was panting.
 Cat didn’t understand why he was always panting.
 And smiling.
 She suspected one of the human servants of the world was drugging Dog.
 That or Dog was simply an idiot.
 Or both.

 “Come on, Cat,” Dog said as he smacked her in the face with his tail on accident.

 Cat stared at Dog, once again replaying a scenario whereby she swiftly killed him and then took a nap.

 “Have you no control over your own body, Dog?”
 The last word may have been “worthless scum” the way Cat spit it at Dog.